 Anyway, Ronda makes her open challenge (and oh my G-d Ronda’ last lines here were SOOOOOO MUCH BETTER than everything else that came before it).
 As was teased before…

 CUE NATALYA’S MUSIC- But then we see the Riott Squad dragging an unconscious Nattie out onto the stage.
 Ruby Riott cut a decent promo on Ronda and the Riott Squad attacked.
-Ronda help her own for a few moment (still remembering to sell her now-taped ribs) but the numbers game caught up with her and her ribs got worked over by a knee from Logan, a spear from Ruby, and then a triple-team stomping in the corner.
+Ronda held her own for a few moments (still remembering to sell her now-taped ribs) but the numbers game caught up with her and her ribs got worked over by a knee from Logan, a spear from Ruby, and then a triple-team stomping in the corner.
 Cue the Bella Twins to come out and make the save, ending in Ronda hitting her twisting Samoan Drop to Ruby Riott.

 It’s impossible to deny that the segment WWE set out to do here (aside from the first 99% of Ronda’s promo, obviously) was extremely well executed, but I do have a few things that I think are very much worthy of saying about this whole situation: